Tigresses Kenya and Samba laying in the grass in their outdoor enclosure at FELIDA

 Arrival and adjustment

-Upon arrival the tigresses will initially stay in a spacious indoor enclosure.
-The FELIDA team will ensure that the tigers are free from diseases and parasites and that they form a trusting relationship with their caregivers.
+Upon arrival the tigresses initially stayed in a spacious indoor enclosure.
+The FELIDA team first had to ensure that the tigers were free from diseases and parasites and that they form a trusting relationship with their caretakers.
 This is a crucial step to help the animals get used to their new surroundings and for the team to build trust with them before releasing them to outdoor enclosures.
-From day one, the caretakers will begin collecting observational data, engaging in trust-building training, implementing enrichment schedules, and assessing the social dynamics between the tigers.
+From day one, the caretakers began collecting observational data, engaging in trust-building training, implementing enrichment schedules, and assessing the social dynamics between the tigers.
 This data is the base for tailor-made treatment plans for Samba and Kenya to help them overcome their physical and mental trauma’s.

 FACTS ABOUT KENYA & SAMBA